aduffy70/LabNotes/_posts/2016/2016-10-18-Retrogen-sequencing-process.md

 It's been awhile, so documenting the process for sending samples to Retrogen for sequencing...

 For each reaction send:
-  * 5uL PCR purified sample at 20ng/uL
+  * 5uL PCR purified sample at 20ng/uL (or 10uL at 10ng/uL if concentrations aren't high enough)
   * 10uL primer at 10ng/uL
   * [Google Spreadsheet][1] to simplify the calculations